Meeting point for the tour is Parque das Minas Sal-Gema de Loulé, Rua dos Combatentes da Grande Guerra.

 The development of the mine boosted in the 1970s, when it was acquired by the Grupo José de Mello (José de Mello Group).
 They needed salt for the chemical industry, namely the companies Barreiro, Quimigal S.A., Estarreja, and Uniteca S.A..
 As a result the mining activity increased.

-Today, after more than 50 years of operation the mine has a total length of 45 kilometers, it is the largest underground space in Portugal.
+Today, after more than 50 years of operation the mine has a total length of 45 kilometers, it is the largest underground space in Portugal open to the public.
 And the only one below sea level.
 The mine has always been an innovator, it was the first to adopt a new technology for their elevators, and the first who replaced electric trains with diesel machines.
 The big benefit is that they need no expensive installations like rails and electric wires, but the drawback is the poisonous exhaust of the diesel engines.
-This works only because of the two shafts which provide air circulation and thus a very good air quality.
-They were also early adaptors of the explosive ANFO (ammonium nitrate + fuel oil) which is manufactured in the mine.
+These are drastically reduced through the use of highly efficient catalytic converters.
+In combination with the two shafts which provide air circulation, the mine has a very good air quality.
+They were also early adaptors of the explosive ANFO (ammonium nitrate + fuel oil) which is manufactured at the mine.
 This system is very cost effective.
 Nevertheless it was completely abandoned only a decade later when the acquisition of two continuous mining brushcutters made the use off explosives unnecessary.
 Today the salt is mined with three brushcutters in shifts.